-To file a complaint in Colorado with the Division of Early Care in Learning call 303-866-5948.
+To file a complaint in Colorado with the CO Dept of Early Childhood call 303-866-5958 or contact in writing at 710 S. Ash St. Denver, CO 80246

 REPORTING CHILD ABUSE

 Child care providers are required by law to report suspected child abuse.
 If child abuse is suspected, the Camp Director and Avid4 Program Director will be notified and will report to the appropriate authorities: